RonliVignanski/Machine_Learning/README.md

 # Machine Learning

 ## About
-These are five little projects I have done during thr course: Introduction to Machine Learning.
+These are five little projects I have done during the course: Introduction to Machine Learning.

 ---